robfentress/was-practice/study-tasks.md

     b) Designing and building for any screen orientation

-    d) Custom and complex (e.g. multi-finger) gestures must have an alternative method for activation (e.g., by activating a button)
+    c) Custom and complex (e.g. multi-finger) gestures must have an alternative method for activation (e.g., by activating a button)

-    e) Motion-activated events (e.g., shaking the device) must have an alternative method for activation (e.g. clicking a button).
+    d) Motion-activated events (e.g., shaking the device) must have an alternative method for activation (e.g. clicking a button).
 The user must be able to disable the motion feature to prevent accidental activation due to tremors or spasms.

 ### B. Determine conformance to accessibility specifications based on accessibility issues found.